7 Things Insurance Companies Do To Fight Low-Impact Car Accidents

 The car accident attorneys at Zanes Law help thousands of injured clients each year resolve their car accident injury claims.
 The size of our law firm allows us to take on many cases that other lawyers refuse to handle.
-Specifically, our lawyers in Tucson and Phoenix handle hundreds of cases that the insurance companies classify as low impact cases.
+Specifically, our lawyers in Tucson and Phoenix handle hundreds of cases that the insurance companies classify as low-impact car accidents.
 These are cases where the vehicles involved typically have less that $1000.00 in property damage.
 Personal injury attorneys typically will not take on these cases because they know that the insurance companies will argue that a person involved in this type of accident could not have been injured, but at Zanes Law our attorneys have always been willing to fight for these clients.

 Why are we willing to fight?
 What makes our car accident lawyers different?
 It is simply our willingness to fight!
 Our lawyers know that the research supports our clients and shows that the majority of car accident injuries occur at relatively low speeds of about 12 mph or less.